If you're a marijuana enthusiast, then few things feel as rewarding as self-grown high-quality buds.

 At any instant, one or more systems can fail and compromise the entire process, so you have to maintain unyielding discipline until the end.

 Airflow in your grow tent is a huge factor in determining the growth success of your plants.
 Without proper airflow, buildup of unwanted waste gases denies your indoor plants proper balance.
 As well as allowing the humidity conditions for mold to reproduce.

 On top of that marijuana plants create a distinctive smell that might eventually saturate the house and seep out.
-Even if you have the legal greenlight to plant, there is no guarantee that your neighbors, family or housemates will enthusiastically take in the whiff emanating from your indoor grow.
+Even if you have the legal green light to plant, there is no guarantee that your neighbours, family or housemates will enthusiastically take in the whiff emanating from your indoor grow.

 More so, depending on jurisdiction, laws may require that you eliminate the scent.
 Some of the solutions for handling scent include air freshener spray, carbon filters and ozone generators.